DannyYin/AW_iNote/Language/Object_Oriented_JavaScript.md

 `this` is an identifier to get the value bound to it, it gets bound to the correct object automatically.

 `this` is easily the most widely misunderstood aspect of the languages.
-Two major differences between a regular parameter and `this`.
+Two major differences between a regular positional parameter and `this`.

 - You do not need pick name for `this`
 - Value binding is different.
 (5 ways)